xzn/proton-ds5-haptic/readme.md

 - 2025-12-03 Fix potential deadlock in my pulse backend devices update routine (no builds uploaded to release for now)
 - 2025-12-03 Fix controllers speakers not playing in Spider-Man
 - 2025-12-02 Initial separated patch files

+Known issues:

+- Sometimes after upgrading a prefix, you may encounter access violation error in winepulse.drv, it shouldn't happen in a fresh prefix.
+(Let me know if it does.)